igormorgado/igormorgado.github.io/_posts/2018-06-06-seamless_gameworld.md

 For sake of example lets take a classical game as *Nintendo's The Legend of Zelda*,

-{% include image.html url="/images/gameworld1/zelda_gameplay.jpg" description="Figure 1: The legend of Zelda" %}
+{% include image.html url="/images/gameworld1/zelda_gameplay.jpg" description="Figure 1: The legend of Zelda" %}.

-in this game the player, represented by the green hooded character *Link*, always see a single area as the picture above.
+In this game the player, represented by the green hooded character *Link*, always see a single area as the picture above.
 No matter where on the screen the player, no matter if *Link* is in the center, near any of the bushes or screen boundaries.
 It always see the same screen, as we have shown as example in the *figure 2*.

-{% include image.html url="/images/gameworld1/zelda_in_zone.jpg" description="Figure 2: Some examples of possible locations, here we added a little more of the surrounding maps just for sake of information, but the players ONLY sees wht is inside the red box" %}
+{% include image.html url="/images/gameworld1/zelda_in_zone.png" description="Figure 2: Some examples of possible locations, here we added a little more of the surrounding maps just for sake of information, but the players ONLY sees wht is inside the red box" %}

 First things first, lets create our fictional game world and call it **WORLD**, everytime i use the bold captilized word **WORLD** I will be making reference to the definition that we will discuss now.